Scaling Laws for Predicting Downstream Performance in LLMs: Introduction

 Motivated by these findings, we present \textbf{\approachmix}, a fundamental solution for performance prediction that addresses the growing demand for integrating diverse datasets during LLMs pre-training, focusing on integrating the general corpus with code data in this work. \approachmix targets fine-grained domain-specific pre-training loss to capture the performance changes.
 Specifically, we extend the power law analytical function to predict the domain-specific loss based on FLOPs across multiple data sources.
 Then we employ a two-layer neural network to model the non-linear relationship between multiple domain-specific loss and the downstream performance.
 Through evaluation, we demonstrate that \approachmix effectively predicts the performance of 3B and 7B LLMs trained on various data mixtures (within 10\% error margins for most benchmarks).
 This is achieved by utilizing a 3B LLM trained on a specific data mixing ratio along with a series of smaller sampling LMs.
+Furthermore, our extensive experiments demonstrate that \approachmix effectively optimizes data mixture compositions to improve downstream task performance.
+Through comprehensive ablation studies, we validate the design choices in our analytical functions.